rm-hull/luma.led_matrix/doc/intro.rst

 Introduction
 ------------
-Python library interfacing LED matrix displays with the MAX7219 driver (using SPI) and WS2812 NeoPixels (using DMA) on the Raspberry Pi and other linux-based single board computers - it provides a Pillow-compatible drawing canvas, and other functionality to support:
+Python library interfacing LED matrix displays with the MAX7219 driver (using SPI), WS2812 NeoPixels (using DMA) and TM1637 on the Raspberry Pi and other linux-based single board computers - it provides a Pillow-compatible drawing canvas, and other functionality to support:

 * multiple cascaded devices
 * LED matrix, seven-segment and NeoPixel variants